geersch/nestjs-getting-started/docs/09-add-postgresql-with-knex.md

       )
       .first<CarInsuranceQuote>();

+    return row
-    return {
+      ? {
           id: row.id,
           ageOfDriver: row.ageOfDriver,
           // TODO: use node-pg-types to configure parsers to convert PostgreSQL types back into JavaScript types.
           monthlyPremium: parseFloat(row.monthlyPremium as any),
           yearlyPremium: parseFloat(row.yearlyPremium as any),
           createdOn: row.createdOn,
-    };
+        }
+      : undefined;
   }
 }
 ```